wp-plugins/xml-sitemaps/readme.txt

 Contrary to other plugins that generate sitemap files, this one will add a rewrite rule and store your cached sitemaps in the wp-content/sitemaps folder.

-Likewise, there are no options screen because there are set automatically.
 The XML Sitemaps plugin automatically assigns the rate of updates and the weight based on statistics collected on your site.

 Pings occur automatically, on an hourly basis, if the sitemap file is updated.